HJK71/Marstek-EPEX-trading/README.md

 7. Daily returns: discharge price x discharge consumption – charge price x charge consumption.
 This is the daily return, taking losses into account, but excluding depreciation costs.

-8. Annual returns: same as above, but for the entire calendar year.
+8. Total returns: same as above, but for the entire battery life.